-(i) A description of the location at which the vent stream is introduced into the boiler or process heater, and
+(i) A description of the location at which the vent stream is introduced into the boiler or process heater, and the flare pilot flame monitoring, and records of all periods of operations during which the pilot flame is absent.

 (ii) The average combustion temperature of the boiler or process heater with a design heat input capacity of less than 44 MW (150 million Btu/hr) measured at least every 15 minutes and averaged over the same time period of the performance testing.